When is high-risk auto insurance required?

 Secured with SHA-256 Encryption

-High-risk insurance companies provide affordable auto insurance for bad drivers.
+High-risk insurance companies provide affordable high-risk auto insurance.
 But you’ll need to qualify for auto insurance discounts.

 If a car insurance company denies your request for coverage, keep shopping around with other companies.